 - Move a list to another group

-You know that place in your home where you put things your not ready to deal with yet?
+You know that place in your home where you put things you're not ready to deal with yet?
 Stuff like mail, receipts, and notes?
 That’s The Pile.
 A quick place to save things you’re not ready to organize or need easy access to.

-Quick List was fine, but never felt right.
+Quick List was fine but never felt right.
 First, I always hated the name.
 Second, it acted like any other list which gave it little purpose.

 The Pile is more opinionated about its workflow.
 It’s always there for you to quickly capture stuff and fast to sort through.
 I love how items in The Pile get stacked like mail on a coffee table.

 I have a bunch of ideas for widgets, but I’m starting with a simple and obvious implementation.
 Add a widget of any size to show a list of your choosing.
-Medium and large widgets not only show more content, but tapping on a specific item deep links into the app.
+Medium and large widgets not only show more content but tapping on a specific item deep links into the app.